-The Budgeted Expenditures for Actions identified as Contributing may be found in the Increased or Improved Services Expenditures Table.
+The Budgeted Expenditures for Actions identified as Contributing may be found in the Contributing Actions Table.

 Required Descriptions

 For each action being provided to an entire school, or across the entire school district or county office of education (COE), an explanation of (1) how the needs of foster youth, English learners, and low-income students were considered first, and (2) how these actions are effective in meeting the goals for these students.